TylerSw1ft/Helpful-computer-wiki/Useful-Links.md

 1. Open an elevated PowerShell prompt
 2. Run `New-VirtualDisk -StoragePoolFriendlyName YourDesiredPoolName -FriendlyName YourDesiredVirtualDiskName -ResiliencySettingName Mirror -NumberOfDataCopies 2 -ProvisioningType Fixed -UseMaximumSize -NumberOfColumns 1 -Verbose`

-Note that `-UseMaximumSize` cannot be invoked with `-ProvisioningType Thin` spaces, as thin spaces start dynamically expand *in situ* with storage demand.
+Note that `-UseMaximumSize` cannot be invoked with `-ProvisioningType Thin` spaces, as thin spaces dynamically expand *in situ* with storage demand.

 Confirm that the virtual disk has been created as specified: